 If your goal is to become an international lawyer, you can launch your career with the Center for International Law and Policy.
 Through sought-after international externships, research projects, and academic offerings, you’ll gain invaluable experience and exposure to real-world international legal issues.

 With the Center for International Law and Policy, students can immerse themselves in the practice of international law.
-Through the curriculum you’ll build both expertise and empathy, as well as real-world skills.
-And you’ll have the opportunity to gain first-hand experience in international legal issues such as:
+Through the curriculum and special Center-sponsored events, you’ll build both expertise and empathy.
+And you’ll have the opportunity to gain first-hand experience—and real-world skills—in international legal issues such as:

 - Business and Human Rights

 - International Law

 - Transitional Justice